SEESolutions-it/DpdlEngine/README.md

 * Packing data in a DpdlPacket is a convenient way to optimize and speedup access to data.
   The speedup is x 25 times faster compared to a standard record store access
 * Build-in Dpdl scripting engine with support for custom function extensions (DpdlExtension interface)
-* Dpdl scripting API provides access to the complete underlying Java platform API and to external libraries via the loadObj(..) and getClass(..) methods
+* Dpdl scripting API provides access to the complete underlying Java JRE platform API and to external libraries via the loadObj(..) and getClass(..) methods
+* C/C++ code can also be embedded and executed directly in Dpdl scripts (interpreted code)
 * Support for common IoT open source protocol stacks such as Bluetooth(tm) (JSR-82) and CoAP (Constrained Application Protocol) (IETF standard RFC 7252)
 * Virtual filesystem for record stores